How to layer your lighting

 Below are three types of task lights you can choose from when layering your lighting:

-Task lights for work and detail: A fixture that produces a clean, narrow beam like Suyo Table Light can focus on fine print and distinguish color.
+A fixture that produces a clean, narrow beam like Suyo Table Light can focus on fine print and distinguish color.

-Task lights for computer work: To reduce eye strain, a piece like Palm Task Light, the first ever light made for working from home, creates even diffusion for computer work and smooth contours to help keep productivity and wellness top of mind.
+To reduce eye strain, a piece like Palm Task Light, the first ever light made for working from home, creates even diffusion for computer work and smooth contours to help keep productivity and wellness top of mind.

-Task lights for reading and relaxing: A versatile light that can transition throughout your routine is best for your bedside or reading nook.
+A versatile light that can transition throughout your routine is best for your bedside or reading nook.
 Try Gio Task Light for custom illumination.

 Decor pieces, photos and architectural details can shine when lighting is used to highlight them.
 As a general rule, accent lighting should be three times brighter than the surrounding ambient lighting for the best effect.